RuurdBijlsma/compose-services/README.md

     * also add host for anything else that has to be accessible
 7. visit all other sites to configure them before making them public\

+## Host name - Port

+When setting up hosts in node proxy manager, this info is useful.

 | hostname        | port  |
 |-----------------|-------|
 | plex            | 32400 |